octo-technology/tezos-academy/src/frontend/src/pages/Chapters/Camel/ChapterFA20/course.md

 In the following chapter on Financial Asset 2.0 , we will focus on *TZIP-12* which stands for the 12th Tezos Improvement Proposal (same as EIP-721 for Ethereum).

+## Architecture

+FA2 proposes to leave it to implementers to handle common considerations such as defining the contract’s token type(s) (e.g. non-fungible vs. fungible vs. semi-fungible), administration and whitelisting, contract upgradability, and supply operations (e.g. mint/burn).

+FA2 also leaves to implementers to decide on architecture pattern for handling permissioning.
+Permission can be implemented
+* in the the same contract as the core transfer behavior (i.e. a “monolith”),
+* in a transfer hook to another contract,
+* in a separate wrapper contract.

 ## Interface and library

 The FA2 interface formalize a standard way to design tokens and thus describes a list of entry points (that must be implemented) and data structures related to those entry points.
 A more detailed decription of the interface is broken down in following sections.